This article may contain compensated links. Please read disclaimer for more info.

 Good hydration is crucial for surviving the metro of Paris in the summer.
 When it is hot in Paris I usually empty my 75cl water only during the metro ride.
 Before leaving the hotel, fill your travel bottle, and refill it as much as you need it.
 Here’s the map of all the public fountains in Paris where you can refill your water bottle, we even have sparkling water for free!

-TIP: let’s take care for our environment.
+TIP: let’s take care of our environment.
 Refuse single-use plastic bottles and travel with your insulated water bottle

 Keep Your Skin Fresh